Youth Forest Stewards (YFS)

 Student Expectations

-• Provide your own transportation to all project locations (within Summit County)
+• Provide your own transportation to all project locations or nearby meeting spots (within Summit County)

 • Dress appropriately for each project and bring an adequate amount of water and food for the day